kimsk/DurandalNancy/README.md

 Using them together we have a super-duper-happy SPA web app done right! :-)

 This is a simple ASP.NET web application showing how they can be used together.
+See the [site running on Windows Azure](http://github-durandalnancy.azurewebsites.net/)!

 ##Minimum NuGet Packages Requirement